 The most salient American references to North Korea are probably as a source of amusement and mockery.
 Usually dismissed as an irrelevant distraction, humor should be located at the center of the popular understanding of the country.
 As a rule, North Korean military threats and human rights are presented as deadly-serious, which then opens the space for all sorts of enjoyable transgressions of this rule.
 The public internalizes the formal hegemonic elements largely through enjoying the transgressions that come with them.
 Tropes of wickedness (like Kim as a fat, spoiled child in a starving country) or absurd contradictions between stereotypes (like Kim as a lunatic and genius manipulator) are internalized through entertainment that we want to believe because we enjoy it.
 To enjoy a joke poking fun at Kim’s barbarity is to enjoy the rule itself, it structurally depends on at least pretending Kim is barbaric, and it therefore reifies this belief.

 COI witness Victor Cha showed how the irrationality trope can be internalized through satire on The Colbert Report.
 Colbert’s first question, after lauding Cha’s career, was: “Should I actually be frightened by what is happening in North Korea?
-Is it [dismissive tone] 'ahh, he's crazy…' or [alarmed tone] ahh!!, he’s crazy!!'”
+Is it [dismissive tone] 'ahh, he's crazy…' or [alarmed tone] ‘ahh!!, he’s crazy!!'”
 Cha laughs,

 I think its a little of both.
 On the one hand, he's done a lot of weird things over the past year that look harmless.
 On the other hand, they are developing weapons, long-range missiles and nuclear weapons, and they're trying to develop the capability to reach the United States.
 They can't do that right now, but they want to do that and there's nothing stopping them (Cha 2013a).